-Participant 2 "ODP posted the exams two weeks prior to the examI then would give the exam to my friend [the student], who would have two weeks to do the examthen we would post it back to ODP."
+Participant 2 "ODP posted the exams two weeks prior to the examI then would - give the exam to my friend [the student], who would have two weeks to do the examthen we would post it back to ODP."
 Participant 9 "I usually would give the students enough time to finish the exameven if it's over the set time limit."
 Participant 11 "I had a student who I had to watch like a hawkhe would try to Google the [exam] answers."
 Participant 14 "One of my students who would take toilet breaks at least five times during one examI am sure that he was looking up the answers on his phone or maybe called a relative or friend for help."
 Participant 23 "I supervised my wife's exams and also my friends' examsI use the word 'supervised' loosely hereI usually would give them the exam as soon as it arrives from the unithey had at least a week to do each exam."
-Participant 29 "I didn't get paid to supervise my friend's exam and I was too busy with my own studies, so I would just give her the examsso that she can do them [the exams] in her own time."

-"...one of my friends, was absolutely hopeless in her undergraduate degree...failing most subjects...she seemed very depressed and told me her father will financially cut her off if she was to fail her Juris Doctor and she had no job...so, when she got into the Juris Doctor...she begged me to give her more time [to do the exam]...I guess I felt sorry for her...she isn't very bright and there was no way she would pass any of her exams...and I didn't want here end-up on the street...as soon as ODP posted the exams to me, I would give them to my friend and she had about two weeks to do each of her exams...she still took about five years to complete her JD."
+Participant 29 "I didn't get paid to supervise my friend's exam and I was too busy with my own studies, so I would just give her the examsso that she can do them [the exams] in her own time." can do them [the exams] in her own time.
+Participant 31 "my friend was absolutely hopeless in her undergraduate degreefailing most subjectsshe seemed very depressed and told me her father will financially cut her off if she was to fail her Juris Doctor and she had no jobso, when she got into the Juris Doctor via ODPshe begged me to give her more time [to do the exam]I guess I felt sorry for hershe isn't very bright and there was no way she would pass any of her examsand I didn't want here end-up on the streetas soon as ODP posted the exams to me, I would give them to my friend and she had about two weeks to do each of her examsshe still took about five years to complete her JD."

-As illustrated by the quotes in Table 1, many of the SLIs reported that they let the students they supervised cheat on the exams.
+As demonstrated in Table 1, some of the SLIs reported that they let the students they supervised cheat on the exams.
 This supports the current literature, which states that there is strong evidence that suggests that cheating on online degrees is up to four times higher than cheating in a traditional class setting (Moten, et al., 2013).